rlmv/doc-trips/Design.md

     - sections.
 Section model. number of sections, dates for arrival, transfer/international/NAD etc.

 * trippees - `Trippee`, `TrippeeRegistration` models
-    - table of all trippees, unassigned trippees are propogated to the top
-    - each trippee page is editable by admin, and provides buttons for assignment to a trip.
+    -[ ] table of all trippees, unassigned trippees are propogated to the top -[ ] each trippee page is editable by admin, and provides buttons for assignment to a trip.
-    - trippee registrations are matched with trippees (college provided information). this should be easily done via DIDs
+    -[ ] trippee registrations are matched with trippees (college provided information). this should be easily done via DIDs.
+How is the college information imported?
-    - blitzlists - generates email lists of sections, etc. (PRIO LOW)
+    -[ ] blitzlists - generates email lists of sections, etc. (PRIO LOW)
     - find. search for trippees given many criteria. perhaps using a package like https://github.com/esistgut/django-simple-search

 * leaders
-    - Table of all leader applications, accepted/waitlisted, assignments, grade, and links to change all these.
+    -[~] Table of all leader applications, accepted/waitlisted, assignments, grade, and links to change all these.
 Able to sort by grade, gender. should bubble unassigned leaders and leaders with no status.
 Able to change status of application.
     -[ ] Table of leaders sorted by section/trip
     -[ ] blitzlists. many.
     -[ ] graders. list of graders, and a portal to grant Users grader permissions.
 Use dnd interface.
     -[x] grades. feeds leader applications to users with grader permissions. same grader should not get same app twice. should filter out 'deprecated' applications.

 * trips
-    - landing page w/ table of all trip templates and existence on section. links to scheduled trips.
+    -[ ] landing page w/ table of all trip templates and existence on section. links to scheduled trips.
-    - trip templates. "uninstantiated trips".
+    -[ ] trip templates. "uninstantiated trips".
-    - trip types. used in trip templates, and to display on leader and trippee applications.
+    -[ ] trip types. used in trip templates, and to display on leader and trippee applications.
     -[ ] campsites. used in trip templates. should indicate the number of trips scheduled for the campsite on any given night, and the capacity/overflow.
     -[ ] about trips numbering page.

 * transport
-    - landing page w/ scheduled transportation, ability to add/delete
+    -[ ] landing page w/ scheduled transportation, ability to add/delete -[ ] transportation routes.
-    - transportation routes.
 Grant Bus, Local Bus, etc. should show which stops each can service.
-    - transportation stops. each stop is linked to a primary route.
+    -[ ] transportation stops. each stop is linked to a primary route.
-    - somewhere in here we should show pickup/dropoff numbers,
+    -[ ] somewhere in here we should show pickup/dropoff numbers,

 * statistics
     - tshirts - from leaders and trippee applications.